paragonjs/paragonjs/README.md

-# Paradigm.js
+# paragon.js

+See [paragonjs.com](https://paragonjs.com) for more details.
-Paradigm is a React-based component library for front-end development.
-Paradigm's goal is to create

-a basic toolkit which can help both experienced and new developers to quickly bootstrap

-applications, build production web-applications, and more.
+Paragon is a React-based component library for front-end development.
+Paragon's goal is to create a basic toolkit which can help both experienced and new developers to quickly bootstrap applications, build production web-applications, and more.

-Paradigm is currently under development but ready to use!
-At the time of writing, there is a small

-handful of components available to use.
+Paragon is currently under development but is ready to use!
+At the time of writing, there is a small handful of components available to use.

 ## Installation

-To install Paradigm, please use the following command in the root directory of any React
+To install Paragon, please use the following command in the root directory of any React application.

-application.

 ```

-yarn add @paradigmjs/components
+yarn add @paragonjs/core
 ```